Theo is a tech junkie constantly looking for the next big thing.

 Power Bank: Front

 The material and design really remind me of the AskBorg power bank I reviewed previously.
-It is an all metal body with plastic ends, which makes sense since it makes the cutouts for the ports easier.
+It is an all-metal body with plastic ends, which makes sense since it makes the cutouts for the ports easier.
 If I were to take a guess, I would say the majority of the body of this power bank is made out of aluminum or something similar.
 Anything else would add even more weight to it.
 Meanwhile, the front of the power bank is very clean with a simple dodocool branding.
 The form factor is also plenty ergonomic as the rectangular prism with rounded corners makes gripping it very comfortable.
 Yet, the corners aren't so rounded that the power bank will wobble on flat surfaces such as a table.

 Power Bank: Back

 It might be a bit difficult to see in this image, but the printed details are actually just the technical specifications of the ports.
-What I would like to draw your attention on is that this power bank provides the Type-C input and output specifications on two separate lines.
+What I would like to draw your attention to is that this power bank provides the Type-C input and output specifications on two separate lines.
 When I show you the ports, you will see that they are not well labeled for inputs and outputs.
 You have to infer a little bit and make the assumption that this power bank can be charged via USB Type-C input.
 While this is a property of Type-C itself, I would have liked to see clearer labeling on the actual ports rather than on the back of the power bank.

 Taking a closer look at the ports, you can see that pretty much nothing is labeled.
 I did like seeing that the Type-C port is labeled with "PD".
 Recall, this stands for power delivery.
 I would have liked to see the Type-C port labeled as "Input/Output" with the two standard USB Type-A ports labeled as "Output 1" and "Output 2" and maybe even with the highest current it supports.